 Umpires (three per game) for the Sectional games will be assigned by the IHSA Office.
 If a Sectional game is postponed due to inclement weather, every effort will be made to use the same umpiring crew.
 If an umpire(s) is unavailable on the rescheduled date, the IHSA Office will appoint the replacement umpire(s) in conjunction with the local manager.
 Coaches of participating schools and registered officials will have an opportunity to assist the IHSA Office in ranking officials who are being considered for this assignment.
-Each official will be paid a fee of \$76.00 per game.
+Each official will be paid a fee of \$78.50 per game by the IHSA Office through ArbiterPay.